PseudoDevs/IamGhost/amd4.md

-Last updated: 2024-04-05 17:57:04
+Last updated: 2024-04-05 17:58:10
-Random Quote: So you're the therapist.
-You know it's one thing to pretend to be a shrink and bang your patients, that's normal.
-But to do it for real?
-Little creepy bro. - Barney Stinson
+Random Quote: Barney: "You have no reason to be nervous.
+And I'm going to tell you why in one word."Ted: "And what's that word?"Barney: "Dibs!" - Barney Stinson